 Cat Management and Training is approved by the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC) for CEU credits.

 Pet Nutrition and Diet

-The Pet Nutrition and Diet Continuing Education Program (CEP) discusses basic nutrition, the regulations governing commercial pet foods and the nutritional needs for both cats and dogs.
-In this course, you learn how to read pet food labels including the importance of carbohydrates, fats, proteins, vitamins, minerals, and protective nutrients.
+This Short Term Program discusses basic nutrition, the regulations governing commercial pet foods and cats’ and dogs’ nutritional needs.
+In this course you learn how to read pet food labels, including the importance of carbohydrates, fats, proteins, vitamins, minerals and protective nutrients.
 You will also learn about the different types of diets (e.g., dry food, canned food, raw food, supplements, etc.) and how food can play a huge role in a pet's behavior.
-After the completion of this course, you will be able to educate your clients on how to provide the best nutrition based on their pet's individual age, weight and health condition.
-The Pet Nutrition and Diet CEP has been approved by the Certification Council for Professional Dog Trainers (CCPDT) for 21 CEU credits.

 If you have additional questions about our certified dog training program, please feel free to contact us.